discordx-ts/discordx/README.md

 // start ...
 ```

-Your tsconfig.json should looks like that:
+Your tsconfig.json should looks like that :
 ```json
 {
   "compilerOptions": {